HitarthShajwani722919/cascade-fpu-blindspot/README.md

 # cascade-fpu-blindspot

-> Demonstrating structural gaps in [Cascade](https://comsec.ethz.ch/wp-content/files/cascade_sec24.pdf) (USENIX Security '24) — bugs where the RTL computes correct values but wrong IEEE 754 exception flags are completely invisible to the original oracle.
+> Demonstrating a structural FPU blind spot in [Cascade](https://comsec.ethz.ch/wp-content/files/cascade_sec24.pdf) (USENIX Security '24) — bugs where the RTL computes correct values but wrong IEEE 754 exception flags are completely invisible to the original oracle.

 ---